gitansh95/Style-Guidelines/github/issue_guidelines.md

 - If you have a way to fix the bug, give a description on how it could be done.
     It would be even better if you give us a pull request if you have already implemented the code.

+## Feature request
+Use this template when requesting a new feature.

+#### Short description of the new feature

+#### Why do you think that this feature should be implemented?

+#### Possible implementation
+- Give a detailed description of how the feature can be implemented.